[Top] [Contents] [Index] [ ? ]

 mshowfat [-o offset] files

 If no offset is given, a list of all clusters occupied by the file is printed.
-If an offset is given, only the number of the cluster containing that offset is printed.
+If an offset is given, only the number of the cluster containing that offset (in bytes) is printed.

 [ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]